All Around SoCal

 - Where: 7990 Dagget St., Suite A-10, San Diego, CA, 92111

-Normally Fogmore Manor, this has been transformed into a whole new escape room with new puzzles and frights!
-Enter a long abandoned manor during a growing storm in search of a missing business partner.
-But be careful, not all the spirits that inhabit the mystical antiques in this house are friendly!
+In the fall, Fogmore Manor actually becomes Bloodmore Manor, slight-scare escape room with a different story, different puzzles, and a healthy dose of spookiness!
+Enter the long abandoned manor during a growing storm in search of a missing business partner.
+But be careful, not all the spirits that inhabit the mystical antiques in this house are friendly.

 Again, we'll update this post throughout the season as we become aware of other haunts or receive more finalized information.
 But we hope this serves as a nice tool for you to plan your own haunted attraction explorations all across this SoCal land!